 I think it’s a little stereotypical.
 Some girls are mean.
 Most girls are not.
 They don’t want to be in this type of soap opera.

-It’s been 10 years since that movie’s release.
+It’s been over 10 years since that movie’s release.
 How has media and pop culture evolved with the idea of “mean boys” and “mean girls”?

 There’s a book now on mean boys, but I would love to see a book about positive boys and positive girls.
 There are some really fascinating stories about kids doing the right thing, supporting each other, saying, “Yes, you can do it!”
 Getting to the kid who is left out and supporting that child.
 I would love to see more of that, creating a norm, that being positive and supportive is the cool thing to do.